tassamoo/Web-Development-Self-Learning/notes.md

 go to fonts.google.com to embed the font that you want to show in your website

-**Adding content to our website**
+**Adding content to our website** this is basically copy paste code from the html resource